mottaquikarim/dev/blog/content/posts/is-json-decoder-broken-in-golang.md

 **Row 14 + 15**

-Thee final two iterations are very similar to the previous two iterations.
+The final two iterations are very similar to the previous two iterations.
 The key difference is for the _last_ iteration (row 15), our `parseState` stack ends up being empty.
 As such, we actually enter into the `n == 0` condition:

 ```golang
 // excerpt from stateEndValue